 8. Chicks & Rabbits Marshmallow Candy.
 Down from #5 last year.

 I actually quite like these.
 It seems like most people are comparing them to circus peanuts.
 Circus peanuts are not good company to keep, if you’re trying to be popular.
 They were the #1 worst Halloween candy.

 Also, they don’t really look like chicks or rabbits.
 They kind of look like aliens.

-Candy corn always places highly among the disliked candy, but can often also place highly on the most liked list.
+Candy corn always places highly among the disliked candy, but this year not quite as high.
+They moved down 3 spots from #4.
+Strangely, they can often also place highly on the most liked list.
 It’s a highly disputed candy type.

 For Easter, it seems the hoard have chosen to dislike.
 I am a confessed candy corn lover, but I will admit the pastel coloring does give me pause.
 I’d still eat it though.

 6. Peeps Easter Candy.
 Down from #2 last year.

 Big jump this year for Peeps!
 There are several new entries that have moved right up the list bumping off the old guard.

 Peeps are a regular on our WORST holiday candy lists.
 They just don’t get much love outside the diorama art world.
 They tend to get compared to rubber or sugary foam in the comments we received.